DennisonBechis/Crime_Capstone/README.md

 ## Data

-The data was obtained from the city of Boulder webpage [site](https://bouldercolorado.gov/open-data/department/police).
+The data was obtained from the city of Boulder's webpage at [site](https://bouldercolorado.gov/open-data/department/police).
 The data was formatted as a CSV with 7 columns and 35,000 rows.
 The data was in good condition with the exception of about 200 rows.
 These rows has mislabeled street address making these columns invalid.

 Data Columns:
 1. X - Longitude